Rajan316/deep-learning/Face_Recognition/face_recog_webcam/README.md

 ## Objective

-This project aims to build a convolutional neural network that classifies faces of individuals from static images.
+This project aims to build a convolutional neural network that classifies faces of individuals from webcam.

 ## Dataset description